squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 Some private modifications of squid have apparently achieved youtube.com caching.
 However, there is presently no simple solution available to the general public.

-To cache youtube.com files, you will need to enable caching of [[ConfigExamples/DynamicContent|dynamic content]] and some other measures, which technically break the HTTP standards.
+To cache youtube.com files you will need to enable caching of [[ConfigExamples/DynamicContent|dynamic content]].
+Along with some other measures which technically break the HTTP standards.

 ***SECURITY NOTE:***
-Some of the required configuration (quick_abort_min + large maximum_object_size) requires collapsed-forwarding feature to protect from high bandwidth consumption and possible cache DDoS attacks. [[Squid-3.0]] does not have that feature at this time. [[Squid-2.7]] is recommended for use with these settings.
+Some of the required configuration (quick_abort_min + large maximum_object_size) requires collapsed-forwarding feature to protect from high bandwidth consumption and possible cache DDoS attacks.
+Squid-3 do not have that feature at this time. [[Squid-2.7]] is recommended for use with these settings.

+If you require Squid-3 for features this functionality can be achieved by configuring a [[Squid-2.7]] proxy as a SquidConf:cache_peer dedicated to caching and serving the media content.

 == Missing Pieces ==